Report excessive noise

-You can lodge a noise complaint at any time by contacting the Council on telephone (04) 527 2169.
+You can lodge a noise complaint at any time, including after-hours and weekends by contacting the Council on (04) 527 2169.

 The airwaves are part of our environment and the Council has officers to minimise noise pollution by enforcing excessive noise provisions of the Resource Management Act (RMA).
 Officers monitor noise levels of legitimate activities and check for compliance with the District Plan.

 Some kinds of noise such as traffic noise and workplace noise are controlled by other organisations under other regulations and do not involve Council Officers.
 Complaints about traffic noise should be directed to the New Zealand Police, and complaints about workplace noise should be directed to the Department of Labour.

 CBD and commercial noise levels

 In the CBD and commercial areas higher noise levels are permitted in the District Plan.
 Typical complaints include:

 - construction and industrial activity

 Assessing excessive noise